MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 - Limit the rotation between slightly up and 90 degrees down.

 > [action]
 > The first step is to add a property to keep track of the time since the last touch.
-Add this declaration just after our hero property declaration.
+Add this declaration just after our `hero` property declaration in `GameScene.swift`:
 >
 ```
 var sinceTouch : CFTimeInterval = 0